History mystery: Mammoth-sized cave discovered at Shuswap Lake - Salmon Arm Observer

 Down one passage Roberts said he could hear the sound of a waterfall.
 The cave itself he described as being void of stalactites and stalagmites, though they occasionally appeared in the passages.

-A search of the archives at the Salmon Arm museum yielded no information regarding the cave described by Roberts, who provided no particular indicators of its whereabouts to the Review.
+A search of the archives at the Salmon Arm Museum returned no information regarding the cave described by Roberts, who provided no particular indicators of its whereabouts to the Review.

 Like us on Facebook and follow us on Twitter